Clastify logo

 • Which atom receives the electron pair?
 That species is the Lewis acid and electrophile.

-Curly arrows and coordinate-bond arrows are connected, but they don’t mean exactly the same thing.
-A curly arrow shows electron-pair movement during the reaction; a coordinate-bond arrow in the product shows the donor-to-acceptor origin of the bond.
+Curly arrows and coordinate-bond arrows are connected, but they don’t show exactly the same thing.
+A curly arrow shows electron-pair movement during the reaction; a coordinate-bond arrow in the product shows where the bond came from, donor to acceptor.

 Complex ions are Lewis acid–base products

-A ligand is an ion or molecule that donates an electron pair to a central metal ion, forming a coordination bond.
-A complex ion is a charged species made up of a central metal ion bonded to surrounding ligands by coordination bonds.
+A ligand is an ion or molecule that donates an electron pair to a central metal ion to form a coordination bond.
+A complex ion is a charged species made from a central metal ion bonded to surrounding ligands by coordination bonds.

-Transition element cations work well as Lewis acids because they carry a positive charge and can accept electron pairs.
-Common ligands include neutral molecules such as H₂O and NH₃, as well as anions such as Cl⁻, OH⁻ and CN⁻.
-The ligand acts as the Lewis base/nucleophile; the metal cation acts as the Lewis acid/electrophile.
+Transition element cations act as good Lewis acids: they’re positively charged, so they can accept electron pairs.
+Common ligands include neutral molecules such as H2OH_2O and NH3NH_3, and anions such as Cl−Cl^-, OH−OH^- and CN−CN^-.
+The ligand is the Lewis base/nucleophile; the metal cation is the Lewis acid/electrophile.

 Image